Eagle Scout Information

 The contact and proposal section completed, including signatures, neatly arranged in a three ring binder.

 Final Eagle Workbook Turn-in: We also accept Final Eagle workbook turn-ins at Roundtable.
 This is when the Eagle has completed everything and is ready for us to schedule an Eagle Board.
-This is not his Eagle Board of Review!
-He does not need to show up in full uniform with all his board members in tow (although it's a good time to see if his uniform still fits)!
+This is not the Scout's Eagle Board of Review!
+The Scout does not need to show up in full uniform with all his board members in tow (although it's a good time to see if his uniform still fits)!

 The Scout will need:

-If everything is approved, High Trail District Advancement Committee leadership will keep his workbook and application at this meeting and, on the young man's behalf, that district volunteer leadership will submit his application to the Heart of America Council Service Center for approval before his Board of Review.
+If everything is approved, High Trail District Advancement Committee leadership will keep the Scout's workbook and application at this meeting and, on the Scout's behalf, that district volunteer leadership will submit the application to the Heart of America Council Service Center for approval before the Board of Review.

-Eagle Board of Review: Schedule this with the District Advancement Committee by contacting Fred Bixler or Ray Seidelman.
+Eagle Board of Review: Schedule this with the District Advancement Committee by contacting Lynn Houston or Ray Seidelman.

 The scout should do the following:

-Notify his troop/crew as to his desire to sit his Eagle Board of Review, and, according to unit policy, have three board members selected.
+- Notify the Scout's troop/crew as to his desire to sit his Eagle Board of Review, and, according to unit policy, have three board members selected.
 (Many units have unique processes to select Board Members).

-Arrange for his letters of recommendation to be delivered to a troop contact for eventual delivery to the Board chair on the night of the Board.
+- Arrange for the Scout's letters of recommendation to be delivered to a troop contact for eventual delivery to the Board chair on the night of the Board.

-Arrange for his parent/guardians to be present for pictures afterwards (district provides a photographer).
+- Arrange for the Scout's parent/guardians to be present for pictures afterwards (district provides a photographer).

 If the Scout has a successful Eagle Board of Review, High Trail District Advancement Committee will take the signed and approved application and the completed information form (the Scout will get this form at the Board of Review) to the Heart of America Council Service Center to be recorded and submitted to National.

-Situations often arise with varying circumstances that may hinder a young man's advancement toward the rank of Eagle Scout.
-Conditions that may hinder his advancement could include special needs (physical, mental, behavioral, and/or emotional needs), a young man approaching the age of 18, or a young man who has completed everything required except his Board of Review who is past the age of 18.
-Specific questions or concerns about these circumstances or others concerning advancement to Eagle Scout for a young man should be addressed as quickly as possible to either Fred Bixler, HT Advancement Chair or Ray Seidelman, HT Eagle Board of Review Coordinator.
+Situations often arise with varying circumstances that may hinder a Scout's advancement toward the rank of Eagle Scout.
+Conditions that may hinder their advancement could include special needs (physical, mental, behavioral, and/or emotional needs), a young man/woman approaching the age of 18, or a Scout who has completed everything required except his Board of Review who is past the age of 18.
+Specific questions or concerns about these circumstances or others concerning advancement to Eagle Scout for a Scout should be addressed as quickly as possible to either Lynn Houston, HT Advancement Chair or Ray Seidelman, HT Eagle Board of Review Coordinator.

 Additional Forms and Resources for work on the Eagle Scout Rank can be found by clicking HERE!